gcrtnst/sw-compdocs/sw_compdocs/04_SPECIALIST_EQUIPMENT.md

 A large equipment storage unit containing a fishing rod.

 Hold and release [lmb] to load and cast the fishing line.
-Hold [r] to reel in the fishing line.
+Hold [lmb] to reel in the fishing line.
+Press [r] before casting to cycle the sink depth of the hook.

 ### PROPERTIES